psykid/scripting/README.md

 scripting
 =========

-php, mysql,html,javscript, ajax \n
+php, mysql,html,javscript, ajax<br />
-In this repo I like to include all my codes written for various purposes \n codes may not be sorted efficiently \n
+In this repo I like to include all my codes written for various purposes<br />
+codes may not be sorted efficiently<br />